git-chglog/git-chglog/README.md

 |:---------|:-------|:---------|:-------------------------------------------------------|
 | N        | String | `"none"` | Should be `"github"` `"gitlab"` `"bitbucket"` `"none"` |

 ### `template`

-Path for template file.
+Path for the template file.
 It is specified by a relative path from the setting file.
-Absolute pass is ok.
+Absolute paths are also ok.

 | Required | Type   | Default              | Description |
 |:---------|:-------|:---------------------|:------------|
 | N        | String | `"CHANGELOG.tpl.md"` | -           |

 ### `info`